clarkandrew/GitSmart/README.md

 - **Review Staged Changes**: Display a detailed view of the changes that are currently staged.
 - **Stage and Unstage Files**: Easily stage or unstage files for commit.
 - **Display Commit History**: View the commit history with details of additions and deletions.
-- **Styled Console Output**: Enjoy a visually appealing interface with styled console output using the `rich` library.
+- **Capture the Full Image with Chain-of-thought prompts**: Use our masteful LLM prompts or customize it with your own for a seamless user experience.
-- **Interactive Prompts**: Use interactive prompts powered by `questionary` for a seamless user experience.
+- **Intuitive and Simply CLI**: Enjoy a visually appealing interface with styled console output using the `rich` library.

 ## Contributing

-We welcome contributions to COMIT!
+We welcome contributions to C0MIT!
 If you would like to contribute, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.